 Skip to main content

-Portuguese researcher distinguished by the Italian Society of Fracture and Structural Integrity
+Portuguese researcher honored by the Italian Society of Fracture and Structural Integrity

 The award recognizes the researcher's contributions in the area of fatigue of materials and engineering structures.
-The award was presented during the 26th International Conference on Fracture and Structural Integrity, in Turin, and recognizes the work of faculty and researchers in formalizing, implementing, and validating new theories and methodologies designed to model phenomena related to fatigue of materials and engineering structures.
-It also distinguishes research focused on the development of phenomenological models that allow to run multiple damage variables, for all material fatigue regimes.
+The prize was awarded during the 26th International Conference on Fracture and Structural Integrity, in Turin, and recognizes the work of teachers and researchers in formalizing, implementing and validating new theories and methodologies designed to model phenomena related to the fatigue of materials and engineering structures.
+It also distinguishes research focused on the development of phenomenological models that make it possible to perform multiple damage variables, for all material fatigue regimes.

-The Portuguese researcher was also considered one of the most outstanding academic personalities for the period 2015-2019 in several scientific subfields of fatigue, namely: S-N curves, fatigue models, accumulated damage, steel bridges and riveted connections.
-He has been promoted to Co-chair of Technical Committee TC3 - Fatigue of Engineering Materials and Structures of European Society for Structural Integrity (ESIS); and accumulates his research activity at CONSTRUCT and at the Institute for Science and Innovation in Mechanical Engineering and Industrial Engineering (INEGI).
-He also teaches at the Faculty of Science and Technology of the University of Coimbra and at the Department of Structures of the Faculty of Civil Engineering and Geosciences of the Technical University of Delft (The Netherlands).
-Throughout his career he has held different positions in renowned publications in this area, as in International Journal of Fatigue, the journal Smart Infrastructure and Construction, in the Structural Integrity - Series (Springer), in the Modelling MDPI and the International Journal of Ocean Systems Management (InderScience).
+The Portuguese researcher was also considered one of the most outstanding academic personalities in the period 2015-2019 in various scientific subfields of fatigue, namely: S-N curves, fatigue models, accumulated damage, steel bridges and riveted connections.
+He was promoted to Co-Chair of Technical Committee TC3 - Fatigue of Engineering Materials and Structures of the European Society for Structural Integrity (ESIS); and accumulates his research activity at CONSTRUCT and the Institute of Science and Innovation in Mechanical Engineering and Industrial Engineering (INEGI).
+He also teaches at the Faculty of Science and Technology of the University of Coimbra and at the Department of Structures of the Faculty of Civil Engineering and Geosciences of the Technical University of Delft (Netherlands).
+Throughout his career, he has held various positions in renowned publications in this field, such as the International Journal of Fatiguein the journal Smart Infrastructure and Constructionin Structural Integrity - Series (Springer), in the journal Modelling MDPI and International Journal of Ocean Systems Management (InderScience).

 Photo: University of Porto